Stephanie Tubbs Jones

 The Institute offers training and educational opportunities to prepare women for leadership roles in civic affairs, community activities, or elected office.
 Currently, the STJ Institute offers an annual summer internship for young women to work in the U.S. Congress.
 The STJ Internship offered by DREF is sponsored in collaboration with the Congressional Black Caucus Foundation, Inc.

-Ten internships have been awarded since the program’s inception in 2012.
+Several internships have been awarded since the program’s inception in 2012.
 The students selected as interns are:

 (Note: The program was suspended in 2020 due to the public health emergency)